alifislamidawah/alfuix/CONTRIBUTING.md

-# 🤝 Contributing to aLuix
+# 🤝 Contributing to alfuix

 First off — thank you for taking the time to contribute! 💙
-Your help is what makes **aLuix** a better and more futuristic framework for everyone.
+Your help is what makes **alfuix** a better and more futuristic framework for everyone.

 ---

 ## 🧩 Overview

-**aLuix** is a futuristic, modular **SCSS + JS UI framework** that extends **popular systems like Bootstrap and Tailwind** with advanced utilities, motion effects, and clipping-based design.
+**alfuix** is a futuristic, modular **SCSS + JS UI framework** that extends **popular systems like Bootstrap and Tailwind** with advanced utilities, motion effects, and clipping-based design.

 The framework follows: